The Lair of the White Worm

-The Lair of the White Worm is a horror novel by the Irish writer Bram Stoker.
+The Lair of the White Worm is a Gothic horror novel by the Irish writer Bram Stoker.
 It was first published by Rider and Son of London in 1911 – the year before Stoker's death – with colour illustrations by Pamela Colman Smith.
 The story is based on the legend of the Lambton Worm.
 It has also been issued as The Garden of Evil.

-The book is widely considered one of the worst books ever written.
+The novel is set in Derbyshire in 1860.
+An Australian man is invited to visit the estate of his elderly great-uncle and learns that he is the uncle's intended heir.
+The main character finds black snakes on his great uncle's property, and learns about recent incidents of death or near-death by snakebite.
+He witnesses a local woman murdering a servant, and learns that she may be the White Worm of local legend in human form.
+In this case, "worm" being a term for a Germanic dragon.